 The Best Vitamin C Serum Overall

-To find the best vitamin C serum overall I ranked 67 different serums using a points system based on formulation, aggregate reviews, and brand reputability.
+To find the best vitamin C serum overall 67 different serums were compared using a points system based on formulation, aggregate reviews, and brand reputability.
 The highest points were given to products containing the clinically proven combination of ascorbic acid, vitamin E and ferulic that also had good reviews and either an established brand or cult favourite status.

 Only 7 products of the 67 had the right formula.
 Both SkinCeuticals and C-Firma had the highest scores, but C-Firma won simply because it costs less for the same active ingredients and is comparable as far as user experience goes.
 It's also cruelty free while SkinCeuticals is not.

 By all accounts SkinCeuticals is a great product.
-I've never read a bad review or heard of anyone cheesed by paying so much for something that didn't deliver.
+There aren't many bad review.
 The general consensus always seems to be Yes, it's a great product, but there are others that are cheaper with the same actives.
-Still, I wanted to know if that was really true by analyzing the formulations and figuring out what if anything is substantially different.

-As you can see, both C-Firma and Skinceuticals have ascorbic acid, ferulic acid and vitamin E in common, as is expected.
-The big difference is obviously that C-Firma has way more ingredients, which push the ferulic and vitamin E further down the ingredients list, which of course means they're less concentrated.
+Both C-Firma and Skinceuticals have ascorbic acid, ferulic acid and vitamin E in common, as is expected.
+The big difference is obviously that C-Firma has way more ingredients, which push the ferulic and vitamin E further down the ingredients list, which means they're less concentrated.

 - Vitis vinifera extract: This in vitro study found it had antioxidant properties and offered protection against DNA damage in cultured cells.
 The bioavailability and topical properties remain to be seen.